MONIQUE JOHNSON ANACOSTIA RIVER CENTER

 Rebuilding our Youth Media Arts Studio With Wildlife Tracking: Our Vision

-Whether digital or with boots on the ground right on the Anacostia River; we include the community in the real work of restoring wildlife populations which provides exposure for STEM education through data collection.
+Whether digital or with boots on the ground right on the Anacostia River; we include the community in the real work of restoring wildlife populations which provides exposure for STEAM education through data collection.
 It gives our partner scientists the data needed to help our local wildlife rebound.

 Our Wildlife Tracking Program will be a partnership driven initiative.
 It will include; EDNA sampling of the Anacostia River with Dr. Barbara Block and Stanford University, bird tracking and analysis with the Cornell Lab of Ornithology, Dr. Robert O. Bierregaard of the University of North Carolina, District Department of the Environment, National Geographic Society, Metropolitan Police Department, U.S. Fish and Wildlife Service, and the U.S. Geological Survey.